전체메뉴

 The Journal of Pharmacopuncture publishes original articles, review articles, systematic reviews (including meta-analyses), case reports, brief reports, opinions, commentaries, medical lectures, letter to the editors, photo-essays, technical reports and book reviews.

 12.2.
 Review articles Review articles describe new developments of significance in the fields of pharmacology, acupuncture and a combination of pharmacology and acupuncture and highlight unresolved questions and future directions.
 Most reviews are solicited by the editors, but unsolicited submissions may also be considered for publication.
 Review articles should have an Abstract, an Introduction, and brief main headings.
-The text should be limited to 5000 words (including tables, figures and references).
+The text should be limited to 6000 words (maximum number of words is exclusive of the abstract, references, tables, and figure legends).
 Articles that are longer than these guidelines require permission from the Editor-in-Chief prior to submission.
+The number of references is limited to 100.

 12.4.
 Case reports Case reports are short peer-reviewed papers presenting novel findings in clinical studies.

 12.5.
 Brief reports Brief reports are short peer-reviewed papers presenting novel results in pharmacology, acupuncture and a combination of pharmacology and acupuncture.
 Section headings should be Abstract, Introduction, Materials and Methods, Results, Discussion and Conclusion.
-The text should be limited to 2000 words (including figures and references).
+The text should be limited to 2000 words (maximum number of words is exclusive of the abstract, references, tables, and figure legends).
 A maximum of 4 figures/tables may be included.
+The number of references is limited to 20.

 12.6.
 Opinions Opinions are papers expressing personal interests and thoughts in trends related to general health.
 The text should be limited to 400 words.
 The number of references is limited to 5.